Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Results

+The second domain and third domain are safe navigation tasks in a 5-by-5 square grid world, formulated specifically to highlight the advantages of agents that satisfy constraints robustly (see Fig.~\ref{fig: maze}).

-As shown in Table~\ref{tab: Rpenalised}, Adversarial RCPG outperforms all other algorithms in both tests of Safe Navigation 1.
-In line with the hypothesis that Adversarial RCPG provides incremental learning, Figure~\ref{fig: SafeNavigation1 development} in Appendix A shows that the training value and constraint-overshoot develop much more smoothly in Adversarial RCPG when compared to RCPG variants, which display oscillating and high-variance scores on these metrics.
+\paragraph{Safe Navigation 1} In Safe Navigation 1 (see Fig.~\ref{fig: maze}a), the grid contains 6 grey cells that incur constraint-cost of $1.0$ and agents should satisfy a budget of $d = 3.0$.
+Agents stay in the grid world for $T=200$ time steps if the goal is not found.
+Test 1A manipulates $P_{\text{success}}$, the probability with which the agent successfully moves to the intended location.
+Test 1B fixes $P_{\text{success}}=0.80$ while manipulating $N_{\epsilon}$, the number of state-action pairs perturbed by setting $s' = s+\epsilon(s,a)$ upon successful action.
+As shown in Tab.~\ref{tab: Rpenalised}, Adversarial RCPG outperforms all other algorithms in both tests of Safe Navigation 1.
+In line with the hypothesis that Adversarial RCPG provides incremental learning, the training value and constraint-overshoot develop much more smoothly in Adversarial RCPG when compared to RCPG variants, which display oscillating and high-variance scores on these metrics (see Appendix~E).
 In the test, the RCPG algorithms do not find paths to the goal location although the RCPG (Robust constraint) and RCPG (Robust Lagrangian) satisfy the constraint.
-As shown in Figure~\ref{fig: SafeNavigation1 tests}, Adversarial RCPG combines a high value comparable to PG with a negative overshoot that is not affected even by severe perturbations.
+As shown in Fig.~\ref{fig: SafeNavigation1 tests}, Adversarial RCPG combines a high value comparable to PG with a negative overshoot that is not affected even by severe perturbations.
+Safe Navigation 1 presents a particular challenge for RCPG; this is attributed to learning paths that satisfy the constraint (by avoiding grey cells) but that do not come closer to the goal.